lejluff/Cososys_Project/README.md

     - Navigate to your .ssh folder
     - Run command: ssh-keygen -t rsa -b 2048 -f Vagrant
     - You will need to uncomment the file provision statement in the Vagrant File to copy they public key to the VM
-3. Navigate to the root folder and review Vagrant file.
+3. Navigate to the root of the "Vagrant" folder and review Vagrant file.
     - Command: more VagrantFile
 4. Optional: Apply SSH changes
 5. Command: vagrant up